-- Understand basic principles for interpretation of Scriptures and are able to use an inductive method of Bible study. - Use inductive skills to develop a biblical theology. - Develop the ability to reflect theologically and historically about the purpose, nature, and methods of Christian education. - Are knowledgeable about the basic concepts, theories, and methodologies of the various disciplines related to the chosen field of Christian education. - Critique and evaluate basic concepts, theories, and methodologies of Christian education from a disciplined theological perspective. - Develop professional proficiency and leadership ability within Christian education. - Show evidence of growth in spiritual life. - Have a global awareness of the church and its ministry and the role of Christian education within that ministry. - Integrate personal and professional development through disciplined reflection on ministry, personal, and academic experiences.
+- Understand basic principles for interpretation of Scriptures and are able to use an inductive method of Bible study. - Use inductive skills to develop a biblical theology. - Develop the ability to reflect theologically and historically about the purpose, nature, and methods of Christian education. - Are knowledgeable about the basic concepts, theories, and methodologies of the various disciplines related to the chosen field of Christian education. - Critique and evaluate basic concepts, theories, and methodologies of Christian education from a disciplined theological perspective. - Develop professional proficiency and leadership ability within Christian education. - Show evidence of growth in spiritual life. - Have a global awareness of the church and its ministry and the role of Christian education within that ministry. - Integrate personal and professional development through disciplined reflection on ministerial, personal, and academic experiences.

-The Master of Arts in Christian Education Program requires 60 units of course work: 24 units of core courses, 22 units of course work in Christian education, 14 units in the professional block, and 2 units of electives, based on concentration.
+The Master of Arts in Christian Education Program requires 60 units of course work: 24 units of core courses, 22 units of course work in Christian education, and 14 units in the professional block.

-Requirements for the Master of Arts in Christian Education 60 units
+Requirements for the Master of Arts in Christian

+Education 60 u nits

-Core Courses 24 units
+Core Cours ses 24 u nits

-GTHE 504 Theology I:
+GTHE 504 God, Creation and

-God and Creation 4
+Humanity 4

 GTHE 505 Christian Ethics 4

 GBBL 511 Seminar in Biblical

 Interpretation 4

-GTHE 513 History of the Modern ı
+GTHE 513 History of the Modern

 Church 4

-Two of the fo ollowing:
+Two of the fe ollowing:

 GBBL 512 The Gospels' Witness to

 Christ 4

 GBBL 521 People of God 4

 GBBL 531 Kingdom of God 4

 GBBL 532 Paul the Apostle and

 Theologian 4

-GBBL 622 The Church of the First st
+GBBL 622 The Church of the First

 Century 4

-Concentration 1 22 units

-Concentration 1 22 units
+Concentrat ion 22 u nits

-GMIN 506 Foundation of Education onal
+GMIN 506 Foundations of Educational

 Ministries 4

 GMIN 516 Dynamics of Christian

 Formation 4

-GMIN 526 Curriculum and
+GMIN 526 Curriculum and Instruction 4

-Instruction 4

-Electives 2
+Elective 2

-T (.1 (11 .

-two of the fo ollowing: GMIN 546 Seminar in Educational
+Two of the fe ollowing:

+GMIN 546 Seminar in Educational

 Ministries: Innovation

-and Entrepreneurship
+and Entrepreneurship 4

 GMIN 596 Educational Ministry

-Administration
+Administration 4

 GMIN 606 Current Issues in

-Educational Ministries
+Educational Ministries 4

 Professional Block 14 units

 GMIN 528 Transitions in Ministry 4

 GMIN 568 Field Education in

 Ministry I 2

 GMIN 569 Field Education in

 Ministry I 1

 GMIN 568 Field Education in

 Ministry II 2

 GMIN 569 Field Education in

 Ministry II 1

 GMIN 618 Philosophy of Ministry 4

+Total 60 units